sreeram-io/project-zeus/src/data/story/indians-in-britain.md

 Living there had its ups and downs, but eventually, when I look back, I miss the place.
 Co once said London will eventually get to me.
 I refuted it back then but I am beginning to realize she might have been right after all.

-And the number of amazing people there are more than the number of bad apples who I guess are there everywhere.
+And the amazingness of the city outweighs the bad apples who I guess are there everywhere.
+You only realize the value of something only when you've lost it.
+I did realize that after 2 years in Berlin.
 As of July 2021, I'm back in London for yet another go.
 And this time, I start from experience.